Twinkle Khanna

 Twinkle Khanna (born 29 December 1973) is an Indian author, columnist and former actress.
+She has published the non-fiction collection Mrs Funnybones (2015), the short story collection The Legend of Lakshmi Prasad (2016), the novel Pyjamas Are Forgiving (2018), the short story collection Welcome to Paradise (2023) and Mrs Funnybones Returns (2025), a sequel to her first book.

-A daughter of actors Dimple Kapadia and Rajesh Khanna, she made her acting debut with a leading role in the film Barsaat (1995), which earned her the Filmfare Award for Best Female Debut.
-After playing the leading lady in such films as Jaan (1996), Jab Pyaar Kisise Hota Hai (1998), International Khiladi (1999), Baadshah (1999), and Love Ke Liye Kuch Bhi Karega (2001), she quit acting.
+The daughter of actors Dimple Kapadia and Rajesh Khanna, she made her acting debut in a leading role in Barsaat (1995), for which she received the Filmfare Award for Best Female Debut.
+After appearing as the leading lady in films including Jaan (1996), Jab Pyaar Kisise Hota Hai (1998), International Khiladi (1999), Baadshah (1999) and Love Ke Liye Kuch Bhi Karega (2001), she left the film industry.

+Khanna subsequently worked as an interior designer and began writing newspaper opinion columns, later collected in her first book.
+In 2019 she founded Tweak India, a bilingual digital media platform aimed at women.
+She holds a master's degree in fiction writing from Goldsmiths, University of London.

+In 2025 she co-hosted the Amazon Prime Video talk show Two Much with Kajol and Twinkle alongside the actress Kajol.
+Prime Video reported it as its most-watched unscripted Indian original series.

-After quitting acting, Khanna worked as an interior designer for a few years, and began writing opinion columns.
-As an author, she has written the non-fiction book Mrs Funnybones (2015), the short story collection The Legend of Lakshmi Prasad (2016), and the novels Pyjamas Are Forgiving (2018) and Welcome to Paradise (2023).
-Khanna is married to actor Akshay Kumar, with whom she has two children.
+Khanna is married to the actor Akshay Kumar, with whom she has two children.

-Early life and family
+Early life and education

 Twinkle Khanna was born on 29 December 1973 in Bombay, Maharashtra, the first of two daughters of veteran Hindi film actors, Dimple Kapadia and Rajesh Khanna, with whom she shared her birthday.
 Her maternal grandfather, Chunnibhai Kapadia was a businessman.
 Her mother is a Gujarati and her father, Rajesh Khanna, a Punjabi from Amritsar, was from a family of railway contractors.
-On her mother's side, she is the niece of Simple Kapadia, an actress and costume designer whom she "adored".
-Her sister Rinke Khanna and cousin Karan Kapadia have also acted in films.
-Twinkle Khanna never experienced patriarchy at home.
+On her mother's side, she is the niece of the actress and costume designer Simple Kapadia..
+Khanna has said that she did not experience patriarchy while growing up alongside her sister, Rinke Khanna, who, like their cousin Karan Kapadia, has also acted in films.